RGANJAM-786/K8s/statefulset.md

 Answer: StatefulSet gives identity, but data persistence is still handled by PVC/PV.
 Without PV, even StatefulSet Pod loses data on restart.

+🔹 What is a Headless Service?

+Normally, a Kubernetes Service gives you a single DNS name (like myapp.default.svc.cluster.local) that load-balances traffic across all Pods.

+A Headless Service is created by setting clusterIP: None.

+Instead of load-balancing, it gives you DNS records for each Pod.

+This means you can directly talk to Pods individually (like mysql-0.mydb.default.svc.cluster.local).

+🔹 When do we use a Headless Service?

+👉 We use a Headless Service when each Pod must be addressed individually, not load-balanced like in a normal Service.

+✅ Real-world scenarios

+Databases (MySQL, MongoDB, Cassandra, etc.)

+Each pod has a different role (master, replica, shard).

+Applications must connect to a specific Pod, not randomly.

+Example:

+mysql-0.mydb.default.svc.cluster.local → Primary DB

+mysql-1.mydb.default.svc.cluster.local → Replica

+✅ Interview-friendly one-liner

+“A Headless Service is used when we don’t want load-balancing but need DNS records for each Pod, like in StatefulSets for databases or Kafka.
+This allows applications to connect to each Pod directly by name.”

+❓ Q1: You deployed a StatefulSet for MySQL without a Headless Service.
+What will happen?

+✅ Answer:
+Without a Headless Service, all Pods will be load-balanced under a single service name.
+Your application won’t know which Pod is the primary or replica, so it may send writes to the wrong Pod.
+This breaks replication.
+That’s why we need a Headless Service → it gives each Pod a unique DNS name.

+❓ Q2: How does a Headless Service help StatefulSets?

+✅ Answer:
+It provides stable DNS names for each Pod (mysql-0, mysql-1, etc.), so Stateful applications can communicate directly with the correct Pod.
+This is important for databases and message queues where each Pod plays a different role.

+❓ Q3: Can I use a Headless Service with a Deployment?

+✅ Answer:
+Yes, but it’s usually not needed.
+Deployments run stateless apps, and we don’t care which Pod serves the request.
+So we typically use a normal Service with load-balancing.
+Headless Service is mainly useful for StatefulSets.

+❓ Q4: If a StatefulSet Pod crashes, what happens to its DNS entry in the Headless Service?

+✅ Answer:
+The Pod will be recreated with the same name (e.g., mysql-0).
+The Headless Service updates automatically, so clients can still find the Pod using its stable DNS.

+👉 One-liner for interviews:
+“Headless Services make sure StatefulSet Pods are addressable individually by DNS.
+This is critical for apps like databases and Kafka where Pods are not identical and must be connected directly.”

 ❓ Q1: Why would you use a Deployment instead of a StatefulSet?

 ✅ Answer: